lmirzaei/spring-ecommerce-tutorial/README.md

 }
 ```

-An instance of the `MongoOperations` interface is created and in the `updateProductInMongoDB` method the  `updateFirst` method of this interface is used to update `product`.
+An instance of the `MongoOperations` interface is created and in the `updateProductInMongoDB` method, the  `updateFirst` method of this interface is used to update `product`.

-The `addNewProductInMongoDB` method handles the HTTP POST requests which have `/product/mongo` URL pattern.
-This method create a new `product` document, saves this document in `products` collection and then adds a reference to this `product` document in the  `categories` which the product is in them?????
+The `addNewProductInMongoDB` method handles the HTTP `POST` requests which have `/product/mongo` URL patterns.
+This method creates a new `product` document, saves it in the `products` collection and then adds a reference to this `product` document in the `category` documents to which the `product` belongs.
 Whenever we add a new `product`, the `categories` which the `product` belongs to must also be updated manually.

 ```Java